• Skip to content

 When Cause And Effect Converged With Humanity

-November 22, 2021 by Jim Blasingame
+November 21, 2023 by Jim Blasingame

 This is a story about how cause and effect merged parallel universes and one person made a difference that changed the course of human history.

 As the 17th Century dawned on the New World, a manchild was born to the Patuxet tribe.
 His father named him Tisquantum.
-They were part of a confederation of tribes known as the Wampanoag (“eastern people”) inhabiting much of what became known as New England.
+They were part of a confederation of tribes known as the Wampanoag (“eastern people”), inhabiting much of what became known as New England.

 In time, Tisquantum would become a very important individual to the future of America, but not before his life would change in ways not to be imagined by any 17th-century Earthling.
 [Continue Reading]

-November 11, 2021 by Jim Blasingame
+November 11, 2023 by Jim Blasingame

-Veterans Day, as we know it, has its origins in Armistice Day.
+Veterans Day in America has its origins in Armistice Day.

 “To us in America, the reflections of Armistice Day will be filled with solemn pride in the heroism of those who died in the country’s service and with gratitude for the victory.”